 The proposed single-family dwelling qualifies as a noise-sensitive land use.
-Noise sensitive uses include, but are not limited to, dwellings, schools, hospitals, nursing homes, churches and libraries.
-The proposed project is located approximately 10 miles north from US Highway 101 and is outside the CNEL 60dB(A) noise contour (RMA GIS Viewer, Noise Contour Maps, 2018).
+Noise sensitive uses include, but are not limited to, dwellings, schools, hospitals, nursing homes, churches, and libraries.
+The proposed project is located approximately six miles south of US Highway 101 and is outside the CNEL 70dB(A) noise contour (RMA GIS Viewer, Noise Contour Maps, 2018).
 Therefore, proposed and future residential uses will not be subject to noise levels from traffic along US Highway 101, which is incompatible with residential uses.
-In addition, the proposed project site is not located near any railroads or airports (both of which are approximately 10 miles and four miles away, respectively) Therefore, the proposed project will not be subject to unacceptable levels of noise from these noise generators.
+In addition, the proposed project site is not located near any active railroad tracks or Oxnard airport (both of which are approximately 10 miles to the north and two miles to the east, respectively) Therefore, the proposed project will not be subject to unacceptable levels of noise from these noise generators.
 The residential use of the property is not considered a noise generator that will adversely affect any nearby noise sensitive uses (e.g., surrounding residences).
 While the proposed single-family dwelling is not considered a noise generating use, construction noise will be generated during the development phase of the proposed project that has the potential to adversely affect surrounding residential uses.
-Pursuant to the requirements of the Ventura County Construction Noise Threshold Criteria and Control Plan, the proposed project will be subject to a condition of approval to limit noisegenerating activities to the days and times when construction-generated noise is least likely to adversely affect surrounding residential uses (Exhibit 4, Condition No. 21).
+Pursuant to the requirements of the Ventura County Construction Noise Threshold Criteria and Control Plan, the proposed project will be subject to a condition of approval to limit noise-generating activities to the days and times when construction-generated noise is least likely to adversely affect surrounding residential uses (Exhibit 4, Condition No. 21).